 In On Writing, the great horror writer Stephen King shares great tidbits about his writing process and what he believes makes good writers.
 According to King, “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”
 I couldn’t agree more.

-I cringe when I hear those who claim to be writers says they don’t read.
+I cringe when I hear those who claim to be writers say they don’t read.
 That’s like a neurosurgeon saying she doesn’t look at brains and is squeamish at the sight of blood.
 Would you allow that “surgeon” to operate on you or your loved one?
-I would.
+I wouldn’t.
 So why would I read a book written by a non-reader?

 If you’re not immersed in the craft of writing, including reading the works of others, how do you expect to improve?

 Now that you are committed to reading more, let’s consider how your physical health affects brain function.
 You do want to remember what you read and what you want to write, right?